-Eren is so affected by Reiner’s talk of a soldier’s responsibility that, after being thrown and watching Reiner be thrown just as effortlessly, he expresses admiration for and interest in Annie’s techniques.
+Eren is so affected by Reiner’s talk of a soldier’s responsibility that, after being thrown and watching his opponent throw Reiner just as effortlessly, he expresses his admiration for and interest in Annie’s techniques.

 Keep in mind that this is coming from an individual who did not see the merits to learning and practicing hand-to-hand combat just a few moments earlier.

 The physical, combat-oriented dimension of Annie and Eren’s relationship is definitely a large part of the mentorship.
 Within the scheme of the narrative, Annie—an antagonist—arms Eren—our protagonist—with the techniques that make him effective as a titan shifter who fights other titans.
 From this standpoint alone, Annie’s role as Eren’s mentor establishes her as a very important character, because the fact that she teaches him how to fight so effectively is a very big deal, and one that has given him an edge over his opponents numerous times.
 For example, remember that feint Eren used to take down Reiner?
 It was Annie’s technique—one she used on Eren while sparring.
-Annie arms Eren with the techniques he uses to put Reiner—who is, at this point in the story, one of the biggest antagonists in the narrative—on the ropes.
+Annie arms Eren with the techniques he uses to put Reiner—who is, at this point in the story, one of the narrative’s most important antagonists—on the ropes.
 Clearly, this cannot be ignored, and it will not be.

 However!
 Physical arrangement, while important, is relatively superficial.
 What Annie’s mentorship of Eren truly imparts—or begins to impart—is the importance of perception: his own perceptive faculties, especially in relation to how he perceives other people.

 Annie first brings Eren’s attention to the systematic hypocrisy inherent in the military.
-She challenges him on a Socratic front while thoroughly trouncing him on the physical, forcing him to consider the questions she poses.
+She challenges him on a Socratic front while thoroughly trouncing him on a physical one, thereby forcing him to consider the questions she poses.

 Her challenge causes Eren’s view of the world he lives in to sharpen.
-He realizes that, yes, the system is constructed in such a way that those who would be most effective against the titans are given the privilege of inland service.
-So all those police officers Eren may once have very well believed were complacent sheeple are—or were, at the time of their graduation—the soldiers most qualified to fight the titans.
-Should Eren have harbored any negative feelings about the Military Police—which are distinct from his feelings about the fellow trainees of his who aspire to join the Military Police, like we pointed out earlier—he would have to adopt some respect for their abilities now, as well as a growing conviction that there is something very wrong with a system that privileges gifted soldiers with comfort and security—especially after the fall of Wall Maria made humanity’s situation all the more dire.
+He realizes that, yes, the system is constructed in such a way that those who would be most effective against the titans are given the privilege of inland service instead.
+So all those police officers Eren may once have very well believed were complacent sheeple are—or were, at the time of their graduation—the soldiers most qualified to fight the titans!
+Should Eren have harbored any negative feelings about the Military Police—which are distinct from his feelings about his peers who aspire to join the Military Police, like we pointed out earlier—he would have to adopt some respect for their abilities now, as well as a growing conviction that there is something very wrong with a system that privileges gifted soldiers with comfort and security, especially after the fall of Wall Maria made humanity’s situation all the more dire.

 This is just the tip of the perception-altering iceberg, however!
 The rest is part and parcel with the physical arrangement: sparring, fighting, hand-to-hand combat.
 Not necessarily being taught how to fight in and of itself, but the process, and what hand-to-hand combat truly signifies.

-And he doesn’t just wave her comment about his performance off; he wants to know what he did wrong, so he can learn better and improve himself.
-Perhaps it’s picking up on that genuine desire to improve that convinces her that he would be a good sparring partner for her, which is why she asks if he would like her to teach him.
+Notice how he doesn’t just wave her comment about his performance off; he wants to know what he did wrong so he can learn better and improve himself.
+Perhaps it’s picking up on that genuine desire to improve that convinces her that he would be a good sparring partner for her.
+In any case, she asks if he would like her to teach him.
 Eren refuses, at first…

 What’s more is she questions him about his beliefs and ideals, and they both grow from that questioning.